quarbby/BotBuster-Universe/README.md

 ## Formatting Data
 Check out test_data/

-You will need to run NetMapper v1.0.1.18 on your data and save the CUES file for import for bot bias

 ## Interpreting BotBuster Outputs
 Use the column `botornot`.
 The user is a bot if the `humanprob` is greater than `botprob`